 How a Baby can Avoid Dairy

 As we need to avoid soya I have been using oat milk and have recently changed to using almond milk.
-Oat milk is fine fir cooking with, much better than using their hypoallergenic formula, but it can give whatever you are making a slight tastes of oats.
+Oat milk is fine for cooking with, much better than using their hypoallergenic formula, but it can give whatever you are making a slight taste of oats.
 I wasn’t sure about trying almond milk because I am not a massive fan of almonds.
-But I have used it in pancakes, cake and custard so far and couldn’t taste almonds, so this is my new favourite go to for milk.
+But I have used it in pancakes, cake and custard so far and couldn’t taste almonds, so this is my new favourite go-to for milk.

 Should I avoid giving my baby food with other allergens in it?